open-telemetry/opentelemetry-specification/specification/trace/api.md

 [here](../context/context.md#optional-global-operations)), the API SHOULD also provide the following functionality:

-- Get the currently active span
+- Get the currently active span from the implicit context.
+This is equivalent to getting the implicit context, then extracting the `Span` from the context.
-- Set the currently active span
+- Set the currently active span to the implicit context.
+This is equivalent to getting the implicit context, then inserting the `Span` to the context.

 All the above functionalities operate solely on the context API, and they MAY be exposed as static methods on the trace module, as static methods on a class